EnriquePaullada/EPWebsite/README.md

 # Enrique Paullada — AI Solutions Engineer
 ### Production-First Technical Standards

 In late 2025, AI-assisted coding is the industry baseline.
-Apps are developed in days, but **"AI-Slop"**—brittle, unoptimized, and insecure code—is reaching an all-time high.
+Apps are developed in days, but **"AI-Slop"** is reaching an all-time high.

 Avoiding AI is an unnecessary waste of competitive power.
 However, shipping raw AI output is a liability.
 This repository serves as a standard for **Modern AI Orchestration**: leveraging LLMs for high-velocity development, then applying a rigorous "Deep Cleaning" phase to ensure consistency, security, and scalability.